Olveston (house): Collections

 The Theomins collected art, ceramics, weapons, decorative items and furniture.
 They acquired significant Japanese material, including collections of inro and tsuba, and cloisonné miniatures.
 Two Japanese ramma panels (pierced ventilation panels), decorated with carved peony flowers and the Japanese phoenix, are located in the great hall.
-The vestibule houses an exhibition of predominantly Japanese weaponry collected by David Theomin, including Tokugawa Shogunate helmets, two 'Moorish' flintlocks and a 17th century flintlock pistol, as well as a terracotta copy of Verrochio's David, and a carved oak bear.
+The vestibule houses an exhibition of predominantly Japanese weaponry collected by David Theomin, including Tokugawa Shogunate helmets, two 'Moorish' flintlocks and an 18th century flintlock pistol, as well as a terracotta copy of Verrochio's David, and a carved oak bear.
 The statue of a dancing faun is a copy of a faun excavated from the House of the Faun at Pompeii, albeit with the addition of a fig leaf, and was originally displayed in the great hall.

 The ceramic collection includes blue and white ware, Staffordshire flatback figures, and four c1775 hard-paste porcelain figures from Bristol representing Europe, Asia, Africa and America.
 There is a collection of coloured glass, including French glass and Bristol blue glass, and brass and silverware, including a silver tea service.

 Embroideries in the house include work from Turkey, India, Morocco and central Asia.
 There are Japanese embroideries in their original positions on the walls of the hall, stairway, sitting room and bedroom.
 Some of Marie and Dorothy's embroideries are included in the velvet curtains in the Persian Room.
 The two cushions on the settee in the billiard room were embroidered by Marie Mercer, and were a birthday present from Florence Phillips, daughter of Bert Mercer.

 The Theomins were supporters of the Dunedin Public Art Gallery, and had a significant art collection of their own, which includes works by W.M.
 Hodgkins, Frances Hodgkins, Alfred Henry O'Keeffe and Frank Brangwyn, Duncan Darroch (1888–1967), Australian artist Robert Johnson, Grace Joel, Kathleen Salmond, Rata Lovell-Smith, Sydney Thompson, Charlton Edgar, and Edgar Seelye.
 Four watercolours by popular Victorian 'chocolate-box' artist Myles Birket Foster hang in the dining room.
 Three lithographs from Cecil Aldin's Coaching Inns of England series hang in the billiard room.
 Frances Hodgkins' watercolour Orange Sellers, Tangier, which hangs on the stairs, was commissioned in 1902 after Hodgkins had bumped into the Theomins on a boat in Tangier.
 She commented in a letter to a friend that "They seemed to be buying up the whole of Europe - but doing it in such a delightful light-hearted fashion that one doesn't mind in the least."

 Dorothy added paintings by a number of New Zealand women artists to the collection, including Airini Vane and Phyllis Sharpe.
 More recently a painting by Ernest George of his London offices was gifted to the Olveston collection in 2018 by a great-grandson of Dunedin businessman Richard Hudson, the founder of Hudson and Co.